 Irritation of sensory nerves, for example, when a nerve is compressed, can cause itching localized to the part of the body supplied by that nerve.
 In contrast, some disorders that affect the nervous system may cause widespread (generalized) itching because itch neurons (one type of nerve cell) are too active or are less inhibited by other neurons.
 For example, in multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more , nerve conduction is impaired because of an autoimmune process where the immune system attacks the fatty tissue that coats nerve fibers (myelin).
 This process makes the itch neurons less inhibited and thus more active.
 Itch that results from nervous system disorders is called neuropathic itch.

 Some people who have psychologic disorders may have itching for which no physical cause can be found.
 This type of itching is called psychogenic itching.

-Drugs and chemicals can cause itching when taken internally or when applied to the skin.
+Drugs, including medications, and chemicals can cause itching when taken internally or when applied to the skin.
 Usually the itching is caused by an allergic reaction.
-A few drugs, such as morphine and some radiopaque contrast agents Procedure for CT used when taking certain x-rays, can also cause itching without causing an allergic reaction.

 Evaluation of Itching